 If you are wanting to work a retail job, my advice would be to start inquiring in mid-August.
 I have since seen some stores begin to post seasonal jobs that early (both in person and online).

 At the very least, to take advantage of the entire season, try to get hired in by October to take full advantage of the holiday season.
 Companies want workers trained well before Black Friday hits so they are ready for the crowds and prepared.

 What the Hours Are Like

 Work started slow.
 Shifts were short and breezy at the end of October.
 Most of my shifts were 4 hours with a 15-minute break.
-Some weeks I only worked 8 hours total, other weeks I worked 12 or 16 hours.
+Some weeks I only worked 8 hours total, other weeks I worked 12 or 16 hours total.